-If you're visiting the lighthouse, stay at the nearby river town of Florence, or book a campsite at the Umpqua Lighthouse State Park.
+If you're visiting the lighthouse, stay at the nearby tourist town of Florence, or book a campsite at the Umpqua Lighthouse State Park.

 Spend some time at the overlook directly across the road from the Umpqua Lighthouse.
-The Umpqua Lighthouse is on a spectacular coastal ridge, with commanding views of the entrance to Winchester Bay to the north, and open coastal dunes to the west.
+The Umpqua Lighthouse is on a spectacular coastal ridge, commanding amazing views of the entrance to Winchester Bay to the north, and open coastal dunes to the west.

 The Umpqua Lighthouse stands 65-feet tall, and was constructed in 1894.
 The first lighthouse was established in 1857 at the entrance of the mouth of Winchester Bay, but was vulnerable to flooding and eventually collapsed, later replaced with the current lighthouse.

 The Lighthouse Keepers warmed themselves beside this fire in the Umpqua Lighthouse workroom.